hungngocphat01/CppSnake/README.md

 - Use ``WASD`` to navigate, eat the food to grow up.
 - The snake's head cannot overlap the walls nor its body.
 - The max length is 50, going beyond that can cause the game to be crashed.
 This is due the snake's blocks' coordinates are statically allocated, will implement another method later.
+- If you resize the terminal window while playing, the game interface will be redrawn to fit the new size.<br>
+If no constant canvas size is determined, the canvas will be resized as well.
 - Cheat code: ``/`` to increase the length by 1 block without having to eat any food.
 ## Customization
 ```